 Consulting accounting standards and guidelines is crucial for accuracy and compliance:

-Seek guidance from professional organizations and resources like the American Institute of Certified Public Accountants (AICPA) or the International Federation of Accountants (IFAC).
-These organizations provide interpretations and guidance on accounting standards, helping ensure accurate adjustments.
+Seek guidance from professional organisations and resources like the American Institute of Certified Public Accountants (AICPA) or the International Federation of Accountants (IFAC).
+These organisations provide interpretations and guidance on accounting standards, helping ensure accurate adjustments.

 Use Accounting Software